― A.A. Milne, Winnie-the-Pooh

 A sampling of some of my personas throughout the years.

 Sometimes I hear people say “I have been LARPing for fifteen years and this is the way we have always done it, so it’s the RIGHT way.”
 I have always found those people to be a little tiresome because I find the idea of LARPing the same way for fifteen years and not changing or evolving to be a sign that one is doing it wrong, not that they are an expert.
 Now I am never going to claim to be an expert, I do not feel there are many LARP experts.
 I think LARP is an experience where we can all teach each other new tricks, and I think that I may be able to add something positive to the constant learning process by adding my voice.

-LARP is the best thing that has ever happened to me, and I have so many stories and thoughts to share.
+LARP is one of the best things that has ever happened to me, and I have so many stories and thoughts to share.